Using Financial Aid and Other Funding Sources

 Federal Financial Aid

 Students can use their existing federal financial aid toward their study abroad program cost if they are awarded aid for the term they plan to study abroad.
-Any student who wishes to receive or use their existing financial aid to study abroad is encouraged to make an appointment with their Financial Aid Counselor to discuss financial aid options.
+Any student who wishes to apply for aid or use their existing financial aid to study abroad is encouraged to make an appointment with their Financial Aid Counselor to discuss financial aid options.

 KU Scholarships

-Students can use existing KU renewable institutional scholarships they received upon admissions to KU toward study abroad program costs if they were awarded a KU scholarship for the term they plan to study abroad.
+Students can use existing KU Freshman Merit Scholarships awarded upon admission to KU toward study abroad program costs if they continue to be eligible for the award for the term they intend to study abroad.

 Kansas Resident Scholarships